Kernel-Based Smoothness Analysis of Residual Networks: Comparing the Smoothness of ResNet and MLP NTKs

 where the first inequality uses the triangular inequality, the second inequality uses Lemma~\ref{thm:gaussian_lambda} and $\| \W^{(\ell)} - \W_0^{(\ell)} \| \leq \| \W^{(\ell)} - \W_0^{(\ell)} \|_F \leq \|\btheta-\btheta_0\|_2 \leq C$, and the last inequality holds with high probability for $\sqrt{n} \gg C$.
 Using the same arguments we have $\| \V^{(\ell)} \| \leq 3\sqrt{n}$, $\| \U \| \leq \sqrt{d} + 2\sqrt{n}$ and $\| \w^{(L+1)} \|_2 \leq 2\sqrt{n}$.
 This mean that, in the NTK regime (of both ResNet and MLP) the spectral norm of the weights can be easily bounded.
 This is in contrast with the general case where there is no convenient way to control the weights of DNNs {\em after} training.

 Using these properties of the NTK regime for {\em finite}, yet large $n$ (namely, $\sqrt{n} \gg \frac{3K R_0}{\lambda_{min}(\bTheta)}$), we show the benefit of using small values for the hyperparameter $\alpha$ in ResNets.
-The advantage of this setting has been empirically demonstrated for classification by \citet{zhang2019towards}.
-Note that the stability of a (trained) network $f(\x)$ can be analyzed by the properties of its ``input-output Jacobian'', $\frac{\partial}{\partial \x}f(\x)$.
-Considering the ResNet model in \eqref{Eq_resnet}, we have
+The advantage of this setting has been empirically demonstrated for classification by \citet{zhang2019towards} (outside the NTK regime). \tomtb{ An indicator of the smoothness of a (trained) network $f(\x)$, which is also amenable to analysis, can be the maximal norm of the network's ``input-output Jacobian'' $\supr{\x} \left \| \frac{\partial}{\partial \x}f(\x) \right \|_2$ (similarly to the way Lipschitz continuity of the gradient is used in the optimization literature).
+Smaller upper bound on this quantity can be interpreted as higher smoothness.}